 In many regards the salaried route is similar to the Teach First.
 For a comparison of the two schemes see here.

 Your timetable, from your first day of training will already consist of solo teaching without any direct support in those lessons from a trained teacher and normally as much as 70% of the teaching timetable.
 You will be expected to have knowledge of lesson planning and delivery and of effective behavioural management strategies.
 Added to this will be collaborative teaching, observing lessons and study time.
+You might be expected to undertake all of the duties of a full time teacher.
 The solo teaching commitment could increase as you gain more skills and knowledge throughout the year.
-One afternoon per week will be spent at tutorials at Kent and Medway’s Training Centre in Dartford or at one of their local hub centres.
+One afternoon per week will be spent at tutorials at Kent and Medway’s hub training centres or online.
 For your training, you will be employed by the school and paid a salary for the duration of your training.
 This will normally be no more than the national “Unqualified Teacher” rate although for some subjects, a significantly enhanced salary could be available.
 Your training school will also pay your course fees to KMT.

 Click here for “how to apply” or for more details of the Salaried scheme with MVTP, please contact Andy Plank at